gkiarashv/xv6/contributions/Nov 21 2023/usages/README.md

 # Usages
 To demonstrate the memory layout in xv6, we explore scenarios where different memory segments can be positioned.
 This is illustrated using dummy programs that help visualize the placement of these segments within the memory.
 Additionally, we have developed a function named `debug_pgt()` in `kernel/vm.c`.
 This function is designed to print the page table for the memory segments up to `640KB`, providing a clear and detailed view of how the segments are arranged and occupy the virtual memory space.

+Careful attention is needed when adjusting the boundaries of the different segments.
+The main configuration files are `kernel/elibs/memlayout.h` and `user/user.ld` (for the entry address of compiled programs).

+Compilation flags for the stack and heap placement are: `STACK_BEGIN_AFTER_CODE` and `HEAP_BEGIN_AFTER_CODE` which put stack and heap immediately after the code, and `STACK_BEGIN_IN_MEMORY` and `HEAP_BEGIN_IN_MEMORY` which put stack and heap in memory locations specified in the `kernel/elibs/memlayout.h`.